 - Interactive map

-Kailua-Kona is located where the western slopes of the Hualālai volcano meet the ocean.
-North of the city were the weather gets dryer you can find gorgeous beaches, the resort coast, and world- famous golf courses.
-South of the city you can find many of our favorite snorkeling spots.
-The climate in the South Kona is more humid and perfect for the lush forests that support growing the world-famous Kona coffee.
+You can find Kailua-Kona on the western slopes of the Hualālai volcano next to the ocean.
+North of the village were the weather gets dryer you can find gorgeous beaches, the resort coast, and world- famous golf courses.
+Towards the South you can find many of our favorite snorkeling spots.
+The climate in the South Kona is more humid and perfect for the lush forests that surround the world-famous Kona coffee plantations.

 Kailua-Kona: the sunny outdoors capital of the Big Island